Emilamlom/html5css3-base/readme.md

+**NOTE: This is an old repo.
+I haven't touched it in years and it likely needs to be updated some (like the default jquery call)

 # My Base Skeleton for Web Design Projects (Change this)

 Saves me time and get me up and running on a client project quickly.
 Designed to be cloned and renamed, but repositories stay local to my computer and don't get pushed to github (since I don't have an account with private repos).